Eight DIY Pitfalls Aryaka’s Cloud-First SD-WAN as-a-Service Eliminate

 Edge-based SD-WANs require controllers to be deployed at each branch office and/or SaaS location.
 IT teams are responsible for purchasing, deploying and managing the SD-WAN and the underlying network connectivity.
 To understand the total cost to run the SD-WAN solution, you need to know how much time (e.g. cost) IT spends managing networks and equipment.
 You also need to know how much time is spent working with different network providers and negotiating new network contracts.

 You can replace heavy CapEx and soft cost solutions with an “SD-WAN as-a-service”.
-Global SD-WAN services offer more flexibility and can easily expand network connectivity as your business grows.
+A cloud-first SD-WAN services offer more flexibility and can easily expand network connectivity as your business grows.

 7. You want it now!